 These keto pumpkin scones are so easy to prepare that I choose to make them anytime I crave something sweet and quick to prepare.
 So here is everything you need to do:

-- Make the triangle scones.
-The dough should be rolled into a ball and placed on the counter.
+To make the triangle scones, roll the dough into a ball and place it on the counter.
 Form the dough into an 8-inch circle and cut it into eight wedges of equal size using a sharp knife.

 Tips For Making The Best Keto Pumpkin Scones